POL-SCI 210 American Government Credits: 3

 Offered as a special course in the individual faculty member's area of research specialization.
 The course may be repeated for credit when the topic varies.
 The topic and instructor will be announced in advance.

-This course examines theories of cooperation in the international system.
-Students will assess the challenges to international cooperation and the means through which states and non-state actors overcome those challenges.
-Students will critically evaluate theories of conflict resolution and cooperation, while learning to apply those theories to current events.
+This course examines theories of peace and conflict resolution in the international system.
+Students will assess the challenges to conflict resolution, international cooperation, and peace as well as the means through which states and non-state actors overcome those challenges.
+Students will critically evaluate theories of conflict resolution and peace, while learning to apply those theories to current events.

 POL-SCI 408 Judicial Politics Credits: 3